 🔹 Mild Dehydration (1–3% fluid loss)

-- ✔ Increased thirst (early warning system)
+- ✔ Increased thirst — the body’s earliest warning system

-- ✔ Slight tachycardia as compensation
+✔ Slight tachycardia as early cardiovascular compensation

 🔹 Moderate Dehydration (4–6% fluid loss)